augusto-caldas/server-automation/README.md

 <hr>

-<h2>NixOS Setup</h2>
+<h2 id="nix-setup">NixOS Setup</h2>
 This script will create a configuration.nix file containing the basic nix configuration to deploy the services provided in this project.<br>
-In case you already have a configured system (It doesn't necessary have to be a NixOS system) with "wget", "docker" and "docker-compose" installed this script can be ignored and you can proceed to the services setup.
+In case you already have a configured system (It doesn't necessary have to be a NixOS system) with "wget", "docker" and "docker-compose" installed this script can be ignored and you can proceed to <a href="#services-setup">services setup</a>.

 <h3>Guide</h3>